 - Sift in the flour, baking powder and bicarbonate of soda

-- Add the mashed bananas, and mix well, adding the milk a small amount at a time as you may not need to use it all depending on how liquidy your bananas are - you may also need to add a little more milk if your bananas are dry
+- Add the mashed bananas, and mix well, adding the milk a small amount at a time until you get a loose batter.
+You may not need to use it all depending on how liquidy your bananas are - you may also need to add a little more milk if your bananas are dry

 - Add the blueberries and fold them in gently to make sure you don’t crush them

-Transfer the mixture into a loaf tin lined with greased baking paper (I used a one-pound loaf tin)
+- Transfer the mixture into a loaf tin lined with greased baking paper (I used a one-pound loaf tin)

 - Scatter over flaked almonds or coconut, if desired

-Bake in oven for around 45 minutes until risen and golden brown and an inserted skewer comes out clean
+- Bake in oven for around 45 minutes until risen and golden brown and an inserted skewer comes out clean

-Once out the oven, leave to cool completely before cutting
+- Once out the oven, leave to cool completely before cutting

-Keeps covered in the fridge for up to a few days - best reheated in the toaster!
+- Keeps covered in the fridge for up to a few days - best reheated in the toaster!

 Disclosure: This posts contains affiliate links to Amazon.
-If you click through and purchase any of the products, a small percentage will come to me, with no extra cost to you!
+If you purchase any of these products, a small percentage will come to me with no extra cost to you!
 This income will go towards the running of this blog – thank you.